 There comes a time when you find yourself wanting to know more about an email you received.
 Maybe you are questioning its legitimacy, maybe you are curious of the authentication that took place before it ended up in your mailbox.

-Authentication-Results: This is where you can find what your email client authenticated when the email was sent.
-It will provide you with SPF and DKIM authentication:
+This is where you can find what your email client authenticated when the email was sent.
+It will provide you with SPF and DKIM authentication.
+Here is an example of how to break down the code in the header that you might see:

-You can see by reviewing this header information, the SPF authentication passed because the sender IP of 22.214.171.124 is allowed to send from account.microsoft.com.
-Dkim=none indicates that the message was not DKIM signed.
+You can see by reviewing this header information, the SPF authentication passed because the sender IP of 188.8.131.52 is allowed to send from account.microsoft.com.
+DKIM=none indicates that the message was not DKIM-signed.

-From: The from field is who the message is sent from.
+The from field is who the message is sent from (header.from).
 This field can be easily forged and is why we suggest ensuring you only open email that has been authenticated.
 In our sample, the message passes SPF.
 This is a good sign of legitimacy.
 However, you still want to be cautious.

-Subject: Created by the sender, generally the high level topic of the message being sent.
+Created by the sender, generally the high-level topic of the message being sent.